NashTech-Labs/blogs-analyzer/README.md

 ## Dependencies

 - **Spring Boot**: The core framework for building the backend application.
-- **Vertex AI Client**: Used for integrating with Vertex AI for blog quality analysis.
-Ensure the necessary configurations and credentials are set up to communicate with Vertex AI APIs.
+- **Gemini Client**: Used for integrating with Gemini for blog quality analysis.
+Ensure the necessary configurations and credentials are set up to communicate with Gemini APIs.
 - **WordPress API Client**: Allows communication with WordPress APIs to fetch blog data based on username, blog ID, or text.